 Clause Objectives Standards Assessment and Comments

-paths, integrated water management, street tree planting, lighting and utility needs.
+paths, integrated water management, street tree planting, lighting and utility needs,

-Have street geometry appropriate to the street type and function, the physical land
+have street geometry appropriate to the street type and function, the physical land characteristics and achieve a safe environment

-characteristics and achieve a safe environment for all users.
+for all users.

-Provide a low-speed environment while

-allowing all road users to proceed without unreasonable inconvenience or delay.
+allowing all road users to proceed without

+unreasonable inconvenience or delay
-Provide a safe environment for all street users

-applying speed control measures where appropriate.
+Provide a safe environment for all street users applying speed confrol measures where appropriate.

 Ensure intersection layouts clearly indicate the

-travel path and priority of movement for

-pedestrians, cyclists and vehicles.
+travel path and priority of movement for pedestnans, cyclists and vehicles.

 Provide a minimum 5 metre by 5 metre corner

 splay at junctions with arterial roads and a

 minimum 3 metre by 3 metre corner splay at

 other junctions unless site conditions justify a

-variation to achieve safe sight lines across
+variation to achieve safe sight lines across corners.

-comers.

-Ensure streets are of sufficient strength to:
+Ensure streets are of sufficient strength to

 Enable the carriage of vehicles.

 Avoid damage by construction vehicles and

 equipment.

-Ensure street pavements are of sufficient

-quality and durability for the:
+Ensure street pavements are of sufficient quality and durability for the.

 Safe passage of pedestrians, cyclists and

-vehicles.

-Discharge of urban run-off.
+Nechana of unan number

 Clause Objectives Standards Assessment and Comments

-Disconsting of all weather access and

-I cael valion of all-wealths access and
+Preservation of all-weather access and

-maintenance of a reasonable, comfortable
+maintenance of a reasonable, comfortable fiding quality.

-riding quality.

-Ensure carriageways of planned arterial roads
+Ensure carriageways of planned artenal roads

-are designed to the requirements of the
+are designed to the requirements of the relevant road authority

-relevant road authority.

 Ensure carriageways of neighbourhood streets

 are designed for a minimum 20 year life span.

 Provide pavement edges, kerbs, channel and

-crossover details designed to:
+crossover details designed to.

 Perform the required integrated water

 management functions.

 Delineate the edge of the carriageway for all

 street users.

 Provide efficient and comfortable access to

 abutting lots at appropriate locations.

 Contribute to streetscape design.

 Provide for the safe and efficient collection of

 waste and recycling materials from lots.

 Be accessible to people with disabilities.

 Meet the requirements of Table C1.
 Where the

 widths of access lanes, access places, and

 access streets do not comply with the

 requirements of Table C1, the requirements of

 the relevant fire authority and roads authority

 must be met.
 Where the widths of connector

 streets do not comply with the requirements of

 Table C1, the requirements of the relevant

 public transport authority must be met.

 A street detail plan should be prepared that